myelintek/documentation/user/core_concepts.rst

 Track
     A :doc:`track <track>` keeps various results of ML training or experiments, including the parameters, metrics, console logs, and any logged files or data.
-    It also enable visualization of the results with *TensorBoard*.
+    It also enables visualization of the results with *TensorBoard*.

 Model
     TODO: model